Manufacturing Analytics Vendor Selection Checklist for 2026

 Pricing, Contract Terms, and Exit Rights

-Manufacturing analytics platform contracts have become significantly more complex in 2026, with pricing models that combine per-site licences, per-connector fees, professional services charges, AI feature tiers, and annual escalation clauses that are not visible in the headline price.
-The pricing evaluation criteria below focus on total cost of ownership over three years — the relevant horizon for any platform investment — and the contract terms that protect your organisation when the relationship does not perform as expected.
+Manufacturing analytics contracts now combine per-site licences, per-connector fees, professional services charges, AI feature tiers, and escalation clauses not visible in the headline price.
+Evaluate total cost of ownership over three years — not annual licence.

 Price · 01